cloudwatt/applications/bundle-trusty-cozycloud/README_EN.md

 You now have an SSH access point on your virtual machine through the floating-IP and your private keypair (default user name `cloud`).

-* You have access to the web interface en https via the address specified in this file `/etc/ansible/cozy-vars.yml`.
+* You have access to the web interface with https via the address specified in this file `/etc/ansible/cozy-vars.yml`.

 * Here are some news sites to learn more: